embarklabs/embark/site/source/_posts/2019-11-28-nim-vs-crystal-part-3-cryto-dapps-p2p.md

 crystal build your_program.cr --cross-compile --target "x86_64-unknown-linux-gnu"
 ```

-***Worth noting:*** *Crystal doesn't offer the iPhone / Android cross-compilation functionality that Nim does, so building our app in Nim gets a definite thumbs-up from a distribution point-of-view!*
+***Worth noting:*** *Crystal doesn't offer the out-of-the-box iPhone / Android cross-compilation functionality that Nim does, so building our app in Nim gets a definite thumbs-up from a distribution point-of-view!*

 <br/>

-# Building, Signing & Sending an Ethereum Transaction
+# Ethereum - Building, Signing & Sending a  Transaction

-For the sake of this article, in Crystal, I didn't see the need to build out a more low-level version of the below action, as it *is* so similar in the Nim demo that follows.
+For the sake of this article, in Crystal, I didn't see the need to write out a more low-level example of the below action, as it *is* so similar to the Nim demo that follows.
 This actually worked out in my favour, as it means I get to further show off the native HTTP library for Crystal.

 ## In Crystal: